Azure/missionlz/docs/deployment-guide-bicep.md

 MLZ allows for deploying one or many workloads that are peered to the hub network.
 Each workload can be in its own subscription or multiple workloads may be combined into a single subscription.

 A separate Bicep template is provided for deploying an empty workload.
 It deploys a virtual network, a route table, a network security group, a storage account (for logs), and a network peering to the hub network.
-The template is at [src/bicep/examples/newWorkload](../src/bicep/examples/newWorkload).
+The template is at [src/bicep/add-ons/tier3](../src/bicep/add-ons/tier3).
 You can use this template as a starting point to create and customize specific workload deployments.

-The `newWorkload` template contains defaults for IP address ranges, but additional workloads will require planning for additional ranges.
-The following parameters affect `newWorkload` networking:
+The `tier3` template contains defaults for IP address ranges, but additional workloads will require planning for additional ranges.
+The following parameters affect `tier3` networking:

 Parameter name | Default Value | Description
 -------------- | ------------- | -----------